 Your Housing Application

 Syracuse University provides housing for approximately 70 percent of our undergraduate students.
-We provide housing opportunities to all students and assign students as roommates on an equal basis without regard to race, religion, sexual orientation, or national origin.
-Your advance tuition payment and advance housing payment must be submitted by May 1 to ensure that on-campus housing is available to you.
+Your advance tuition payment and advance housing payment must be submitted on time to ensure that on-campus housing is available to you.

 By completing the online housing and meal plan application, you are expected to comply with the rules and regulations established in the University’s Housing Agreement.
 Please note: Syracuse University first- and second-year students are required to live in University housing.

 It’s important to also note that your housing agreement is for the full academic year, although the room charge is paid by the semester.
 You are expected to live in your assigned room from the end of August until the middle of May except for the academic recess between semesters.
 New students who are not required to live in University housing may cancel housing arrangements until June 1 (fall applicants) and January 1 (spring applicants).
 After that date, your housing commitment is financially binding.

 Steps you must complete before gaining access to the online housing application:

 - Accept your offer of admission by submitting the Admission Acceptance Form, your advance tuition payment of $500 and advance housing payment of $450 (if you plan to apply for University housing) by the date specified in your letter of admission.

 - Access your official Syracuse University e-mail account.

 - The Syracuse University Housing Office will send an email to your syr.edu e-mail account once your information is confirmed so you can complete your housing application.

 Access to the University’s computing and network services is controlled by a unique personal identifier – the NetID.
 If you have not activated your NetID, please do so now!
 It’s simple to activate your NetID from your home computer.
 You will need your SUID, which is included in your letter of admission.